Turn your supply chain into a competitive weapon

 Our approach generates impressive results that span Capex and gross margin improvements, shrink and logistics cost reductions, and significant improvements to service levels, inventory turns, customer satisfaction, and more.

-We believe there are three essential building blocks to sales and operations planning (S&OP):
+We believe there are three essential building blocks to integrated business planning (IBP):

 It should begin with strategic translation, to make sure that your top business priorities inform the choices you make about your network and operational parameters.